iconicwp/wordpress-transient-notices/README.md

 A simple helper class that enables cross-page wordpress admin notices.
 This is especially useful if you want to show a notice after saving some information, like the `save_post` hook.

+The notices are stored using transients that expire as soon as they have been displayed.

 ## Usage

 Firstly, include or autoload the class file.
 Once that's done, you can trigger a notice like so: